kvignesh1420/kvignesh1420.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi :wave:, I'm a first year CS Ph.D. student at Stanford University.
+Hi :wave:, I'm a first year CS PhD student at <a href='https://ai.stanford.edu/'>Stanford University</a>.
 I'm primarily interested in understanding the computational aspects of learning in neural networks, and using these insights to develop novel modeling techniques.

-Previously, I was a senior ML engineer at <a href='https://www.linkedin.com/blog/engineering/artificial-intelligence'>LinkedIn AI</a> building recommendation foundation models.
-I earned my MSc in Computer Science at NYU Courant, where I worked with [Prof. Joan Bruna](https://cims.nyu.edu/~bruna/) on the Neural Collapse phenomenon.
+Previously, I was a senior ML engineer at LinkedIn AI building recommendation foundation models.
+I earned my MSc in Computer Science at NYU Courant, and had an amazing time being a part of the Math and Data Group.
 I have also contributed to TensorFlow and served as a maintainer for TensorFlow-IO during my time at IBM.
 I hold a B.Tech in Electronics and Communication Engineering from IIT Guwahati.
 <br/><br/>

 ## Whats New